kondziu/FMLBench/README.md

 /path/to/fml run --heap-size $HEAP_SIZE_IN_MIB --heap-log $HEAP_LOG_FILE_NAME benchmarks/BENCHMARK.fml
 ```

-The outputs of the benchmarks are written to the `output` directory.
 Timings are written to `timing_log.csv`.
-Memory usage statistics are written to `heap_log:BENCHMARK:\path\to\fml.csv` files.
+Memory usage statistics are written to `heap_log/heap:\path\to\fml:BENCHMARK:.csv` files.

 The file `report.Rmd` is a template for a report about the benchmarking results.
 It can be compiled with `rmarkdown` like this:

 ```
 Rscript -e "rmarkdown::render('report.Rmd')"
 ```

+Note that the template plots memory usage statistics only for two out of the
+four benchmarks.
+This is intentional, since these two show the most interesting
+interactions, other benchmarks wouldn't be much different.

 # Benchmarks